TanishkaAgrawal118/PatrolHub/README.md

 Difficulty in verifying tenants and neighbors.

 ### Solution ✔️
-QuickReport addresses these issues by providing the following features:
+PatrolHub addresses these issues by providing the following features:

 Online FIR registration.
 Enquiry status tracking.